zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 With the following **BulkOptions**:

 - `UseAudit`: To enable the audit feature
-- `AuditEntries`: To retrieving audit entries
+- `AuditEntries`: To retrieve audit entries

 As a result, **3** `AuditEntry` will be created with the `Action` property value set to: